Fueled By Death Cast Ep. 26 - CLAIRE WINELAND

-Jeff: And I love that idea coming from you too, because you're so well versed on that.
+Jeff: And I love that idea coming from you too because you're so well versed on that.
 You sound like someone who is not just going through what you're going through, but you sound like someone who's a philosopher.
-Who really has spent time, and energy developing these ideals.
+Who really has spent time, and energy developing these ideas.
 And it's really empowering to listen to you talk about that.

 Claire: Thank you.
 Thank you, I think that's actually one of the best compliments I've ever gotten.